Giving up pound tops business doubts over independent Scotland

 McAlister would like public policies that are more left wing than Britain's Conservative government is going to provide.
 On the other hand, she runs a classical music store in the centre of Edinburgh and sells compact discs to English customers by mail.
 Losing the pound could make that harder.

-"I would prefer Scotland to have a lot more power and a lot less of Mr Cameron and Mr Osborne," she said.
+"I would prefer Scotland to have a lot more power and a lot less of Mr Cameron and Mr Osborne," she said, referring to Britain's prime minister and Chancellor.
 "But what I and my customers would find really difficult is another currency."

 Businesses in Scotland - who send 70 percent of their exports to the rest of the United Kingdom - are increasingly focusing on the independence referendum due on September 18.
 A key issue is what currency Scotland would use if the country splits from the UK.